TheRealBarenziah/waifu-generator/README.md

 waifuGenerator({
   filename: "33mb_girl", // indeed compatible with other waifu-generator options
     macrophilia: {
       height: 5742, // The height of the waifu (which is always a square)
       thiqq: false // Add some meat to the waifu (increases png quality & reduces compression) }
   }
-})
+});
 ```

 <p align="center">
-  <i>What do you mean by "thiqq"?</i>
+  <i>What do you mean by 'thiqq' ??</i>
   <img src="https://www.thiswaifudoesnotexist.net/example-26648.jpg">
 </p>